vidaud/seta/seta-doc/docs/user-guide/methodology.md

 ### Elasticsearch
 Elasticsearch [^13] is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured and unstructured.
 Elasticsearch  is built on Apache Lucene and was first released in 2010 by Elasticsearch  N.V. (now known as Elastic).
 Raw data flows into Elasticsearch  from a variety of sources, including logs, system metrics, and web applications.
 Data ingestion is the process by which this raw data is parsed, normalized, and enriched before it is indexed in Elasticsearch .
-Once indexed in Elasticsearch , users can run complex queries against their data and use aggregations to retrieve complex summaries of their data. *(NB: clicking on a footnote takes you there and back again)*
+Once indexed in Elasticsearch , users can run complex queries against their data and use aggregations to retrieve complex summaries of their data.

 ### Ontology
-Ontology[^14] shows properties and relations between a set of concepts and categories within a subject area or domain.
+An ontology[^14] shows properties and relations between a set of concepts and categories within a subject area or domain.
 It is a branch of linguistics called semantics, the study of meaning.
-With ontology, a machine can accurately interpret the meaning of the word “diamond” in relation to a baseball player, jeweller, or card suit.
+With an ontology, a machine can accurately interpret the meaning of the word “diamond” in relation to a baseball player, jeweller, or card suit.
 It can also help interpret the word “chicken” as either food or an animal or differentiate between “bank” as a place of business or land alongside a river or lake.

-In SeTA the concept of Ontology is used when searching a term to return a list of similar terms that describes the ontology of the specified term.
+In SeTA the concept of ontology is used when searching a term to return a list of similar terms that describes the ontology of the specified term.
 These lists are ranked by the relation strength to the query term.
-The first node in each list is direct relation to query term.
+The first node in each list is the direct relation to query term.
 The following terms in each sub list have relation to the first node in a sub list.
 The result should be interpreted as follows: the first item in each sub list is first level connection to the query term.
-The following terms in sub lists have second level relation to the main query term and direct connection to the head of sub list.

-At this point, terms, text or full documents are ready to be searched through a Web Application interface or through an API, and users are able to target their search either to the individual document collections or to search across all collections in a harmonised way.
+At this point, terms, text or full documents are ready to be searched through the Web Application interface or through an API, and users are able to target their search either to the individual document collections or to search across all collections in a harmonised way.

 [^1]: https://link.springer.com/article/10.1057/dam.2010.29